County Benefits: Giving Back to Veterans

 Burial flags are free of charge at any local post office.
 Bring the veterans discharge papers and death certificate at least five days in advance to obtain a flag.
 In the event a post office does not have flags in stock, contact this office immediately at 610-278-3286.

 Flag holders are bronze-like badges indicating a veteran’s wartime service or branch of service.
 They also serve to mark a veteran’s grave to hold Memorial Day flags.
 Flag holders are provided free of charge to various veteran service organizations or to the family, representative, or friend of an eligible deceased veteran for placement at the grave or place of interment.

-- How to Apply: We will need a completed application, DD-214 or discharge record, death certificate, and a paid funeral bill to the office.
+- How to Apply: We will need a completed application, DD-214 or discharge record and a death certificate.
 Specific grave location (cemetery, plot, range, section) is required.
 Most applications are done by mail or e-mail and picked up in person.